DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - CONNECTION_NAME: The database connection name
 - DBNAME: The database name (default is postgres)
 - USERNAME: The database username (default is postgres)
-- PASSWORD: The database password (Set the <PASSWORD> of your Posgresql instance.)
+- PASSWORD: The database password (PASSWORD enter in the step [Create the Google Cloud SQL PostgreSQL instance](#create-the-datasource-secrets-for-google-cloud-sql-postgresql))

 It should be something like in the following extract: